litestar-org/litestar/docs/usage/16-caching.md

 # Response Caching

-Sometimes its desirable to cache some responses, especially if these involve expensive calculations, or when polling is expected.
+Sometimes it's desirable to cache some responses, especially if these involve expensive calculations, or when polling is expected.
 Starlite comes with a simple mechanism for caching:

 ```python